SulphurSpringsHS/Website/README.md

-# Website
+# Fabian's stuffs
-This is our Robotics Team's website.
+This is my page for my personal contributions invloving booth desgin and marketing ideas